Travel insurance pre existing conditions

 Pay the excess.
 You’ll need to pay the excess for every event you are claiming for on your policy.

-Mozo top tip: It’s a good idea to file your claim in a timely manner as soon as you return home as many insurers will have deadlines for making claims.
+Mozo top tip: It’s a good idea to file your claim in a timely manner as soon as you return home as many insurance providers will have deadlines for making claims.
 Generally you will have around 30 days from your date of return.

 If you feel that your insurance claim has been rejected for no just reason you can lodge a complaint with the financial ombudsman service.

-The first step however would be to contact the insurer and ask for a detailed explanation why they are rejecting the claim.
+The first step however would be to contact the insurance company and ask for a detailed explanation why they are rejecting the claim.
 If this doesn’t resolve the issue you can then lodge a formal complaint.